Mapotempo/addok_usage_name_BAN_FR/README.md

 ## How it works

-### Postcode

-On query this add-on rewrite the result from Addok search by replacing each result label by three:
+On query this plugin rewrite the result from Addok search by replacing each result label by possible subpart of the name splited on "-".
-- with, city name only, the original
-- with postcode only
-- with both postcode and city name

-### First part of city name

-Same principle here, this add-on replaces labels by multiple versions after split the name on "-".

 Example:
 ```